 We have a few guidelines in order to for everyone to get the most out of our club and ensure an enjoyable atmosphere.
-Please click on the links to the right to see our various policy documents, if you have any problem accessing the information please do let us know and we can supply either PDF format or paper copies.
+Additionally, we adhere to the Safeguarding guidelines set out by the British Fencing Association (see links to policy documents, below).
+Our nominated Welfare Officer is Val Cramb.

 Equity Policy Statement